 Refunds

 Lastly, refunds differ from both chargebacks and authorization reversals.
-Refunds are merchant initiated.
-They side with the customer and believe it is best to credit them.
+Refunds are merchant initiated, siding with the customer and believing it is best to credit them.
 With refunds, the customer completes a purchase, then for any number of reasons, contacts the merchant or returns to the store, and requests a refund.

 Rather than a reversal of the original transaction, there is a new transaction that takes place (for the same amount).
-But as a debit to the merchant, rather than a credit.
+But as a debit to the merchant, and a credit to the customer.

-A customer can request a customer for any reason:
+A customer can request a refund for any reason:

 - They didn’t like the product